 None of the Supervisory Board members hold positions on the governing bodies of, or provide consultancy services to, the Group’s main competitors.
 The Supervisory Board has not been informed of any conflicts of interest affecting individual members during the year under review.

 Business review meetings also take place once a quarter.
 These meetings are part of the strategic performance dialogue between the divisions, the CEO and the CFO.
-The business review meetings discuss strategic initiatives, operational matters and the budgetary situation of the divisions.
+The business review meetings discuss strategic initiatives, operational matters and the budgetary situation in the divisions.

 The Personnel Committee discusses human resources principles for the Group.

-The Strategy Committee prepares material for strategy discussions in the Supervisory Board and for resolutions on corporate acquisitions and disposals requiring approval by the plenary meeting of the Supervisory Board.
-The Committee also regularly discusses the competitive position of the company and the individual divisions.
+The Strategy Committee prepares for the Supervisory Board’s strategy discussions and for resolutions on corporate acquisitions and disposals requiring approval by the plenary meeting of the Supervisory Board.
+It also regularly discusses the competitive position of the enterprise as a whole and of the individual divisions.

-Information about the work of the Supervisory Board and its committees in financial year 2015 is also contained in the Report of the Supervisory Board.
-Details of the members of the Supervisory Board and the composition of the Supervisory Board committees can be found in the sections on the Supervisory Board and Mandates held by the Supervisory Board.
+Further information about the work of the Supervisory Board and its committees in financial year 2016 is contained in the Report of the Supervisory Board.
+Details of the members of the Supervisory Board and the composition of the Supervisory Board committees can be found in the sections on the members of the Supervisory Board, Committees of the Supervisory Board and Mandates.

-Under the Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in der Privatwirtschaft und im öffentlichen Dienst, the Supervisory Board of Deutsche Post AG is required to meet the statutory gender quota of 30 %.
-The Supervisory Board is also obliged to set a target quota for the number of women on the Board of Management, whilst the Board of Management is required to set a target quota for women in the top two executive levels below the Board of Management.
-Deutsche Post AG exceeds the target for the statutory quota for the Supervisory Board, as seven women (35 %) are members of the Supervisory Board.
-The Supervisory Board has set a target quota of 1 : 7 for the number of women on the Board of Management, which applies until the end of the Annual General Meeting in 2018, after which the target will increase to 2 : 8 (25 %) by the end of the AGM in 2021.
-The deadline for achieving the first target quota for women on the Board of Management is 30 June 2017.
+Under the Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in der Privatwirtschaft und im öffentlichen Dienst (German Act on Equal Gender Representation in Executive Positions in the Public and Private Sectors), the Supervisory Board of Deutsche Post AG is required to meet the statutory gender quota of 30 %.
+It is also obliged to set a target quota for the number of women on the Board of Management, whilst the Board of Management is required to set a target quota for women in the top two executive levels below the Board of Management.
+Deutsche Post AG exceeds the target for the statutory quota for the Supervisory Board, as eight women (40 %) are members of the Supervisory Board.
+The Supervisory Board has set a target quota of 1 : 7 for the number of women on the Board of Management until the end of the Annual General Meeting in 2018, and of 2 : 8 until the end of the AGM in 2021.
+The deadline for achieving the first target (1 : 7) is 30 June 2017.